What is the difference between PUBG New State and PUBG Mobile?

 Best answer: A fair amount.
 Although the core gameplay will be very familiar to PUBG fans, a new map, graphical enhancements, and fresh mechanics differentiate New State's experience enough from its predecessor.
-A key difference is that New State is being developed by PUBG Studios, the original team behind the first iteration of the game and the first mobile game to be developed by them.
-While PUBG Mobile was a port by Tencent games, New State represents a true evolution of the popular battle royale and is expected to release this year.
+A key difference is that New State has been developed by PUBG Studios, the original team behind the first iteration of the game and the first mobile game to be developed by them.
+While PUBG Mobile was a port by Tencent games, New State represents a true evolution of the popular battle royale and is out now.

 Which game should I play?